 Xiaomi (HyperOS/MIUI): Open Settings, go to SIM cards & mobile networks, tap the SIM you are using, and turn off Data roaming.

-To give you an overview of the path, here's a comparison between iPhone and Android:
+For a quick overview of the path, here's a comparison between iPhone and Android:

 | Step | iPhone (iOS) | Android |